flistell/ansible-logs-view/README.md

 - Display tasks in a scrollable list with their status (ok, changed, skipping, failed)
 - Navigate through tasks using keyboard controls
 - Expand/collapse tasks to view detailed information without changing panels
-- View diff information for tasks that modify files in a separate panel
+- View full raw task text in a separate details panel when a task is expanded
 - Color-coded status indicators for quick visual identification
 - Filter tasks by description, status, date, host, path, or diff content
+- Debug logging of task structure to debug.log file

 ## Installation